yeshalkhan/khidmatgar-backend/README.md

 # Khidmatgar Backend

-The **Khidmatgar Backend** is a RESTful API developed using .NET and Entity Framework, serving as the server-side component for the Khidmatgar application.
+The **Khidmatgar Backend** is a RESTful API developed using .NET and Entity Framework, serving as the server-side component for the [(Khidmatgar application)](https://github.com/yeshalkhan/khidmatgar).
 It manages user authentication, service provider data, booking operations, and other core functionalities.

 ## Features